Smart cards afford an obvious benefit: mobility.

 With both smart cards, as mentioned previously, and biometrics, legal non-repudiation is challenged because digitally there is no difference between the credential presented and the one stored for comparison.
 However secure, if the credential or the biometric ‘signature’ resides in a database, someone other than you has access to your credential.

 To extend this legal argument further, it is not necessary to prove that someone did or did not have access to your credential or biometric data.
 But rather, could someone, such as an administrator, have accessed your data?
 Or even the reverse of that argument, is it a categorical impossibility that no one other than the owner of the data had access to it?
 This is why the policies, guidelines and laws play such a critical role.
-Each piece of the equation, the card, the reader, the biometric, the credential, policies, the consequences, are all an equally important factor to the sum of the security solution.
+Each piece of the equation, the card, the reader, the biometric, the credential, policies, and the consequences are all an equally important factor to the sum of the security solution.

 For instance, with symmetric key generation the owner of the credential must know or have contact with all those in the community with which they are presenting their digital credential.
 This is because they must share their credential with that person and that person must subsequently ‘recognize’ that credential as being from its appropriate owner.
 This quickly becomes an arduous process when dealing with a community of any substantial size.